iyobo/jollofjs/packages/jollof-data-mongodb/readme.md

-# Jollof Data Memory
+# Jollof Data MongoDB

-This is a JollofJS data adapter for an in-memory Database.
+This is a JollofJS data adapter for the MongoDB Database.
-This particular data adapter is the default one Jollof uses when none is set.